miles-advani/cheat-sheets-and-templates/README.md

 Instructions on how to clone and set up the project locally.
 This section is crucial for getting developers started with the project.

 - Example:

+Before you begin, ensure you have met the following requirements:

+- You have installed Node.js and npm
+- You have a `<specific OS>` operating system

 1. Clone the repository: